-Come fall, nothing beats the inspiration of a grand view.
-Here’s how to take in color panoramas from 10 of the North’s most dramatic bluffs, ridges, peaks, hilltops and so on.
+When it comes to fall color tours, nothing beats the inspiration of a grand Northern Michigan fall color view.
+Here’s how to take in color panoramas filled with spectacular fall leaves from 10 of the North’s most dramatic bluffs, ridges, peaks and hilltops.

-A Superior view is what you get from Sugarloaf Mountain, six miles north of Marquette on County Road 550.
+A Superior Upper Peninsula fall color view is what you get from Sugarloaf Mountain, six miles north of Marquette on County Road 550.
 You’ll soak in fall’s reds, coppers and golds from observation-deck vistas about 460 feet above Lake Superior; resting benches keep the half-mile climb up doable.
 More information at TravelMarquetteMichigan.com.

 For Northern Michigan landscape photographers, the Buckley High Rollaways overlook—which delivers a stunning view of the Manistee River Valley—is a must-shoot location during autumn.
 From the M-37 blinker in “downtown” Buckley, go east on Wexford Ave.
 1 mile to N-17.
 Turn right (south) and go a half-mile to W4.
 Turn left (east) on W4 about 4 miles to where it takes a 90-degree turn right (south).
 Follow the well-worn dirt road about another mile to park at the Road Ends sign.
 Look south to see the overlook.